scriptype/feed/readme.md

 ## The website

-The website is built with the timeless SSG + CMS [Writ-CMS](https://github.com/scriptype/writ-cms).
+The website is built with my static site generator [Writ-CMS](https://github.com/scriptype/writ-cms).

 &nbsp;